brxaneta/CTFs/picker_iv.md

 ## 🕵️‍♂️ Description

-Our goal is to retrieve the flag.
+Can you figure out how this program works to get the flag?

+## Inspecting the binary
 Looking at the binary’s source, it’s clear that the win function is responsible for printing the flag.

 <img width="191" height="183" alt="939174cdc58cdaf74e69cc032efa235d" src="https://github.com/user-attachments/assets/e46122b0-6f0f-4f5c-8b0d-386a023da9c0" />